A Digital Nomad Guide to Playa del Carmen

 Digital Nomad Personal Experience in Playa del Carmen

 It is true what they say, Playa del Carmen feels very different from the rest of Mexico.
 What I appreciated about this town was how small it is but how much there is to do and explore at the same time.
-Mexico is an easy country to navigate as a foreigner.
+Mexico for Digital Nomads is an easy country to navigate as a foreigner.
 The culture is open and welcoming and the language is easy to learn.
 With just a bit of basic Spanish you’ll be able to find your way around and people are always willing to help.

 Life in Playa del Carmen is never stressful or overwhelming.
 For me it never stopped feeling like a beach vacation.
 With such a high quality of life and a relatively manageable cost of living there is no real reason not to live in Playa del Carmen at least once as a digital nomad.
 My favourite were the many trips you could do on the Yucatán peninsula.
 It is incredible how much there is to see in the area and how diverse the attractions are.
 From swimming with whale sharks to seeing ancient ruins or admiring the local art there is always something to do.
 I’d highly recommend renting a car at least once and driving down the coast or to places like Chichen Itza.

 Then there is the delicious food.
 Mexico has one of the best cuisines in the world in my opinion and it doesn’t have to be expensive to eat out.
 After living in Playa del Carmen for a while you’ll know exactly where to go for the best tacos or other local specialties.
 Finding a work life balance is incredibly easy in Mexico.
 You can get work done in the mornings and spend your afternoons by the beach.
 Even the coworking spaces feel like you’re on vacation.
 Why anyone would like to live and work anywhere else in the world is beyond me.

 Work in Playa del Carmen